 4. Kyoto Station:

 This station is where you should go if you need a quick break from all the green(if that ever happens!).
 Not only is it the second largest train station in the country, but it is also one of the largest buildings in the country to have been built in that style.
-It has a mall, a movie theatre, a departmental store and many government offices.
+It has a mall, a movie theatre, a departmental store and many government offices, all you can tour for free.

 5. Philosophy Walk:

 The name comes from Kitaro Nishida, a philosopher of Kyoto University who used to take walks along this route.
 There is a canal that runs parallel to this walkway.
 Cherry Blossom trees line up the way in a striking manner.
-I’m sure if anyone takes a walk down this lonely road, they would become a philosopher too!
+Walking down this lonely road is one of the most fulfilling free things to do in Kyoto!

 6. Nishiki Market

 Imagine walking a busy sphere full of people bustling in their stalls and another set of people walking briskly getting their businesses done.
 Aromas of seafood and sweet pancakes being cooked and the sight of rice wines and fruit desserts lined up alluring you.
 Now that you’ve pictured it, know this.
-This is where you get the best goods in Kyoto.
+Window-shop this place totally for free or buy some of the best goods in Kyoto at neat prices.
 You could try your hand at bargaining with the Japanese too.

 7. Fushimi Inari